10 Best Paintings at the Accademia Gallery

 Academy Gallery | ©Brian Dooley

 The Accademia Gallery is an essential visit on your trip to Florence.
-In this museum you will find the 'David', Michelangelo's work par excellence, but you can also see other sculptures by authors such as Lorenzo Bartolini, Luis Pampaloni and Juan de Bolonia, as well as paintings by great artists such as Sandro Botticelli, Filippino Lippi, Alessandro Allori, Bernardo Daddi, Juan del Ponte, Jacopo Cambi, Paolo Ucello and Pontormo.
-Here are all the must-see sights you should see on your visit.
+In this museum you will find the 'David', Michelangelo's work par excellence, but you will also be able to see other sculptures by authors such as Lorenzo Bartolini, Luis Pampaloni or Juan de Bolonia, as well as paintings by great artists such as Sandro Botticelli, Filippino Lippi, Alessandro Allori or Bernardo Daddi.
+Here is a list of all the essential things you must see with your tickets to the Galleria dell'Accademia.

 David, by Michelangelo| ©Elias Rovielo